How India's capital went from extreme heat to heavy floods

 PHOTO

-NEW DELHI - The residents of Delhi, who endured one of the worst heatwaves in history earlier this month, now face severe water-logging with record-breaking rainfall in just 24 hours, surpassing the city's average for the entire month of June.
+New Delhi, which endured one of its worst heatwaves in history earlier this month, has now faced the biggest downpour in decades, with rainfall over a 24-hour period surpassing the city's average for the entire month of June.

-The torrential downpour caused a fatal airport roof collapse, disrupted flights, closed a metro station, blocked underpasses, and led to massive traffic jams, turning the city's relief from the heat into chaos.
+The downpour caused a fatal airport roof collapse, disrupted flights, closed a metro station, blocked underpasses, and led to massive traffic jams.

 WHAT'S HAPPENING?

-The Indian capital of 20 million people received 228.1 mm rainfall in 24 hours at its main Safdarjung weather station until 8:30 a.m.
-(0300 GMT) on Friday, a 266% departure from normal, according to the India Meteorological Department (IMD).
+Delhi's main Safdarjung weather station recorded 228.1 mm (9 inches) of rainfall in the 24 hours ending 8:30 a.m.
+(0300 GMT), its highest 24-hour rainfall in June in 88 years, according to the India Meteorological Department (IMD).

-Delhi has not recorded so much rain in the entire month of June at least in the last 15 years, IMD data shows.
-On Friday, in three hours alone, areas around the Delhi airport got 148.5 mm of rain, compared with 101.7 mm for all of June last year.
+Areas around Delhi airport had 148.5 mm (5.85 inches) of rain over a three-hour period on Friday, compared with 101.7 mm (4 inches) for all of June last year.

 WHY THE EXTREMES?

-For every degree increase in earth's temperature, the amount of water vapour in the atmosphere can increase by about 7%, according to a NASA article.
+For every degree increase in earth's temperature, the amount of water vapour in the atmosphere can increase by about 7%, according to a NASA article in 2022.
 Experts say that can lead to heavy rains in a short period of time.

-"Because of climate change, you will get more extreme rain events, which means more rain in a fewer number of rainy days, rainy hours," Sunita Narain, director general of research body Centre for Science and Environment, said in a recent video post.
+"Because of climate change, you will get more extreme rain events, which means more rain in a fewer number of rainy days, rainy hours," Sunita Narain, director general of Indian research body Centre for Science and Environment, said in a video post on social media this week.

 "If you look at the data from across India, you will find that many weather stations are already reporting that they are breaking the record of 24-hour rainfall, which means that a city, a region, can get its annual rain, as much as a whole year's rain, in a matter of a few days or even one day."

-Delhi has endured erratic monsoon patterns over the last 40 years, facing both deficient and excessive rainfall, said Vishwas Chitale, at think-tank Council on Energy, Environment and Water.
+Delhi has endured erratic monsoon patterns over the last 40 years, facing both deficient and excessive rainfall, said Vishwas Chitale, at the Indian think tank Council on Energy, Environment and Water.

 "Such skewed distribution of rainfall impacts infrastructure and people severely, which re-emphasises the importance of climate proofing infrastructure and the economy," he said.

-Experts say India needs to dig more lakes and ponds to store the water from heavy rain to prevent massive water shortages in places like Delhi and Bengaluru.
+Experts say India needs to dig more lakes and ponds to store heavy rainfalls and prevent massive water shortages in heavily populated cities like Delhi and Bengaluru.
 Municipalities need to ensure drains and canals are un-clogged to avoid heavy flooding and major disruptions.

-The country also needs to substantially increase its green cover and raise public awareness about the impacts of heat, stagger work hours and change school timings.
+The country also needs to substantially increase its green cover and raise public awareness about the impacts of heat, stagger work hours and change schoolday timings, the experts say.

-(Reporting by Krishna N. Das, Shivam Patel and Rajendra Jadhav; Editing by Raju Gopalakrishnan)
+(Reporting by Krishna N. Das, Shivam Patel and Rajendra Jadhav Editing by Raju Gopalakrishnan and Frances Kerry)